sagalosman/project-3/README.md

 # Controllers

 We created three controllers for our backend.
 Event controller, profile controller and user controller.
 The controllers did take a long time to get done even some of my team members would go back to add more features.
+Once the backend was complete, we split up and set out tasks for each other.
+My task was to create three pages on the front end of the project.

 ![](img/controller.png)